amarendar04/UK/IDTACW1/IDTA_CW1_Final_Report.md

 Table 2 shows balanced gender (51.9% male).
 Sleep Duration mode is 7-8 hours (25.8%), meaning 74.2% get non-optimal sleep—widespread sleep problems.
 Dietary Habits mode is "unhealthy" (34.7%), compounding mental health risks.
 Depression prevalence is 9.9% (class imbalance).
 Family History and Suicidal Thoughts each ~50%, indicating genetic vulnerability and acute symptoms affect half the population—explaining why workplace interventions alone may be insufficient.

 It can be seen that in Table 2, gender is balanced.
 Around 74.2% personals get non-optimal sleep problems because the sleep duration is 7-8 hours.
-About a third of people have unhealthy eating habits that makes mental health harder to manage
+About a third of people have unhealthy eating habits that makes mental health harder to manage.
+The results show that 9.9% of the group is affected by depression due to an unbalanced diet.

+About half the group has family history of mental illness.
+This represents that workplace focused programs aren't enough, some of the risk factors are from beyond workplace.

 **Table 2: Categorical Attributes Summary Statistics**